JeffersonLab/clara-docs/docs/clas/data-processing.md

 #### servicesFile

-This is known as Clara YAML file. this describes application micro-services and their engine details, transient data format and service configuration details.
+This is known as CLARA YAML file. this describes application micro-services and their engine details, transient data format and service configuration details.
 One can specify the *servicesFile* location in the CLI by:
 ```